HamzaFayaz/Face-Recognition-using-Siamese-Network/README.md

 https://github.com/user-attachments/assets/2ebc8fb0-8e5d-47d6-a6a3-02782ab8abb0

-## This project is not ready for devlop i am working on it with better Approach (with face keypiont and landmarks detection)
+## This project is not ready for development  i am working on it with better Approach (with face keypiont and landmarks detection)